 Step 3: Serve

 Pour 3-4 oz into a shaker with ice.
 An easy way to pour the right amount is to count to three seconds while pouring.
 1-2-3 done!
-Enjoy!
+Enjoy your espresso martini for a crowd!

 FAQs

-If you store it in an airtight bottle in the fridge, your martini can last for about 5 days!
+If you store it in an airtight bottle in the fridge, your large batch espresso martini recipe can last for about 5 days!
 I would recommend serving it sooner than that, but if you have leftovers you certainly don’t have to waste them.

 Unflavored is the most important characteristic of your vodka.
 You don’t want to have different (or artificial) flavors competing with the strong notes of espresso.
 Otherwise, I’d say to use your favorite brand of vodka!
 It’ll certainly be smoother if you choose a higher-end option, but you don’t have to go top shelf.